VakaSindhura/Protractor-typescript/README.md

 A start to automate using protractor.

-This project is setup with
+This project is setup with \n
 -> Typescript
 -> Jasmine Framework (For reports) and
 -> Protractor (Angular Framework)